 Ability to treat SharePoint as SaaS environment.
 The responsibility of backing up and restoring SharePoint and of monitoring and patching is on Microsoft.
 Customers cannot stay on an old version, and accrue technical debt, but are nudged forward by Microsoft continuously rolling out updates to the platform.

 Decommissioning on-premise server farms.
 The existing SharePoint 2007 farms may consist of development, testing, pre-production, and production become redundant.
-The money which goes to their maintainance and associated technical tasks can be focused elsewhere.
+The money which goes to their maintenance and associated technical tasks can be focused elsewhere.

 No need for dedicated SharePoint development environment.
 With SharePoint Online, any machine with .NET development tools can develop for SharePoint.
 SharePoint Online and Azure services can make up for the development environment.